 AU 334, Related Parties Determining the Existence of Related Parties AU 334.07 The auditor should place emphasis on testing material transactions with parties he knows are related to the reporting entity.
 Certain relationships, such as parent-subsidiary or investor-investee, may be clearly evident.
-Determining the existence of others requires the application of specific audit procedures, which may include the following: Issuer A a.
-Evaluate the company's procedures for identifying and properly accounting for related party transactions. b.
+Determining the existence of others requires the application of specific audit procedures, which may include the following: a.
+Evaluate the company's procedures for Issuer A identifying and properly accounting for related party transactions. b.
 Request from appropriate management personnel the names of all related parties and inquire whether there were any transactions with these parties during the period. c.
 Review filings by the reporting entity with the Securities and Exchange Commission and other regulatory agencies for the names of related parties and for other businesses in which officers and directors occupy directorship or management positions. d.
-Determine the names of all pension and other trusts established for the benefit of employees and the names of their officers and trustees. fn 4 e.
-Review stockholder listings of closely held companies to identify principal stockholders. f.
+Determine the names of all pension and other trusts established for the benefit of employees and the names of their officers and trustees. for e.
+Review stockholder listings of closely he companies to identify principal stockholders. f.
 Review prior years' working papers for the names of known related parties. g.
-Inquire of predecessor, principal, or other auditors of related entities concerning their

-AU 334, Related Parties knowledge of existing relationships and the extent of management involvement in material transactions. h.
-Review material investment transactions during the period under audit to determine whether the nature and extent of investments during the period create related parties.
+Inquire of predecessor, principal, or oth auditors of related entities concerning the knowledge of existing relationships and to extent of management involvement in mater transactions. h.
+Review material investment transactions duri the period under audit to determine whether t nature and extent of investments during t period create related parties.